AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

   3. A Bar chart was used show gender company’s salary structure for each region.

-          - This clearly shows there is a gender pay gap in one of the regons.
-This is where the management should focus on to recctify the pay gap.
+     - This clearly shows there is a gender pay gap in one of the regions.
+This is where the management should focus on to           rectify the pay gap.

   5. A Bar chart was used to show the total salary payment for each gender distribution in each department.

   6. A Bar chart was used to show the minimum salary for each to show if the regulation adopted which requires manufacturing companies to pay employees a minimum of $90,000.

-      ● Does Palmoria meet this requirement: The data shows the company does not meet the requirement of $90,000 minimum salary.
+      ● Does Palmora meet this requirement: The data shows the company does not meet the requirement of $90,000 minimum salary.

   7. A Table with filter function was used to show the the pay distribution of employees grouped by different salary bands for each region.